If you told me you only had time for one hike in New Zealand, I wouldn’t even have to hesitate to think about which it

 All of this gear, all of this training, all for this moment.

 The first section of the walk, from the carpark to Soda Springs, is supposedly the easiest part of the track.
 The path is mostly flat with a boardwalk covering much of the uneven or damp areas.
 Our driver had given us a guideline of 60-90 minutes to get to Soda Springs — and then joked about how the 90 minute mark was a guideline for children and the elderly.

-Within five minutes of walking at Dave and Dustin’s much-too-fast pace, I was sweating, out of breath and with a stitch in my side.
+Within five minutes of walking at Dave’s much-too-fast pace, I was sweating, out of breath and with a stitch in my side.

 “Um… guys?”
 I panted.
 “Can we just, maybe, slow down a little bit?
 I’m struggling to keep up.”

 It was at this point that I started to wonder if I’d overestimated my abilities.
 Aside from my warm-up hike in Paihia, I was going to be quadrupling the furthest distance I had ever walked — and I was going to be doing it on steep, uneven terrain.

 Oh, and did I mention that I fell over and injured my ankle a few days before the walk?

 After falling on my ankle in Mount Maunganui, I’d spent the past five days confined to my bedroom, ankle raised, occasionally leaving to stagger around outside.
 I’d yet to tell Dave how much pain I was in so was happy when he let me rest without comment.
 With not much movement, I’d managed to reach the point where I was able to walk at my normal pace without feeling any pain unless I put my foot at a dodgy angle or touched my ankle.

 That’s totally fine for a 25 kilometre hike, right?